-Best SaaS Website Design Inspiration For: Creative and Contextual Brilliance
+Best SaaS Website Design Inspiration for: Creative and Contextual Brilliance

-Strongest element: Interactive example
+Strongest Element: Interactive example

-- FUN!: While you do have to click through the Docs & Tools menu to get there, there's a training program for internal operators of their solution… in which they train people Python programming language through a legit 8-bit game to improve usage.
-That's seriously about as good as it gets for generating engagement and loyalty while allowing users to get an ever better experience out of their offering.
+- FUN!: While you do have to click through the Docs & Tools menu to get there, there's a training program for internal operators of their solution… in which they train people using the Python programming language through a legit 8-bit game to improve usage.
+That's seriously about as good as it gets for generating engagement and loyalty while allowing users to get an even better experience out of their offering.

 - Social proof: From the scrolling header of their home page to nearly every link in the nav bar, Twilio provides copious amounts of social proof from some big names, from Lyft and 1-800-flowers to Twitch and Nordstrom, all of which are heavy on customer service and exemplify just how well their solutions work.